-The system can be turned on and off by pressing the park assist button located in the overhead console.
+The system can be turned on and off by pressing the park assist button in the overhead console.

-The indicator light next to the park assist button lights up when the system is on and turns off when it has been disabled.
+The indicator light next to the park assist button lights up when the system is active.

-When the system is off, PARK ASSIST OFF displays on the Driver Information Center (DIC).
+When the system is turned off or when there is a temporary condition causing the system to be disabled.
+PARK ASSIST OFF displays on the Driver Information Center (DIC).
 The message disappears after a short period of time.

-The system defaults to the on setting each time the vehicle is started.
+The system defaults to the on setting each time the vehicle is started